 Portland Attic Remodeling Ideas: All Budgets

-As the demand in the Portland real estate market continues to grow more intense, homeowners are looking for more creative ways to use space and maybe even generate a little extra rental income.
+As available housing inventory in the Portland real estate market continues to remain low, and the forecast for the real estate market in 2024 doesn’t predict any increase in inventory, homeowners are looking for more creative ways to use space and maybe even generate a little extra rental income.
 Got an attic?
 You may be wondering what you can do with it.
 Many of our real estate clients have successfully capitalized on attic space, turning them into beautiful retreats from the rest of the house.

 Though attics have a lot of potential, knowing the rules before you get started can save you a lot of hassle.
 Before you get lost in beautiful photos of attics gone live-able, check out our guide to making the most of your upstairs real estate.